 The simple answer is that not all water filters are the same.
 There are many available, including ones that take away all of the undesirable additions listed above while leaving small traces of calcium and magnesium.
 Activated carbon/charcoal options can be good, as they fully clean the water before putting minerals back in.

 Test your water beforehand to see what is present, as there may not be anything there which can have a negative effect.
 If you live in a very hard water area though, it is probably worth it.

 Filtering can be better than buying bottled water, as not only are you not using all that plastic, but bottled water may not contain the minerals required.
+It is used to drink and not just make coffee with, after all.
 Depending on the results of your test, you can: